alinador/commons-server/README.md

     }

 ## GET /api/v1.0/users/:user-id/feed
 ### description
 Return the user Asks feed.
 The Asks feed if the list of all Asks where:
 1. The Ask object status is Active.
-2. The user Ask object status does not exists (not Skipped, Follow, or Archived).
+2. The user Ask object status does not exists (the user ask status of Skipped, Follow, or Archived was not set).

 ### Request
     GET /api/v1.0/users/:user-id/feed